LOCATION & PARKING

 Flexibility.
 Tattooing is a process that requires trust between both parties.
 I need a fair amount of artistic freedom in order to do my best work, but I also want to give you the tattoo that you want.
 Communication is key, and I encourage you to tell me exactly what you want, while being open to input.

 Schedule compatibility.
-I work Wednesday-Saturday and book appointments at 12pm, 3pm, and occasionally 4pm if it’s a session that’s 2 hours or less.
-I don’t take bookings after 4pm, and large scale work must be booked at 12pm.
-Saturdays are always the quickest to book up, so if you can be flexible with weekdays, you’ll likely get an appointment a lot sooner!
+I tattoo Thursday-Saturday; Saturdays are always the quickest to book up, so if you can be flexible with weekdays, you’ll likely get an appointment a lot sooner!

 I will not replicate another tattoo artist’s work.